apache/mxnet/docs/tutorials/python/mnist.md

 ## Convolutional Neural Networks

-Note that the fully-connected layer simply reshapes the image into a vector during training.
-It ignores the fact that pixels are spatially correlated on both horizontal and vertical dimensions.
+Note that with MLP the first fully-connected layer simply reshapes the image into a 784-dimensional vector during training.
+It ignores the fact that pixels in the image have a strong spatial correlation among both horizontal and vertical dimensions.
 The convolutional layer aims to address this drawback by using a more structured weight *W* representation.
 Instead of doing a simple matrix-matrix multiplication, it uses 2-D convolution to obtain the output.

-Besides the convolutional layer, another major change of the convolutional neural network is the adding of pooling layers.
-A pooling layer reduce a *n x m* patch into a single value to make the network less sensitive to the spatial location.
+Besides the convolutional layer, another major change of the convolutional neural network is the addition of pooling layers.
+A pooling layer reduces a *n x m* patch into a single value to make the network less sensitive to the spatial location.

 The following code defines a convolutional neural network called LeNet: